tumagonx/nwjs_docs_old/Clipboard.md

 __Clipboard API requires node-webkit >= v0.3.0__

-`Clipboard` is an abstraction of clipboard(Windows and GTK) and pasteboard(Mac), currently it only supports reading and writing pain text in the system clipboard.
+`Clipboard` is an abstraction of clipboard(Windows and GTK) and pasteboard(Mac), currently it only supports reading and writing plain text in the system clipboard.

 ## Synopsis